 Types of Wall AnchorsClick thumbnail to view full-size

 Hanging Medium to Heavy Weight Wall Art and Décor

-On the backsides of these, many have either sawtooth hangers, D hangers or something similar.
+On the backsides of these, many have either sawtooth hangers, D hangers, or something similar.
 Some of them also have the hanging wire across the back.
-In the past I have been guilty of using just a large nail or maybe a couple of nails to hang things of this weight and most of the time they were okay but I knew I wasn't doing it the right way and so here's where I made some changes and learned a few new things.
+In the past I have been guilty of using just a large nail or maybe a couple of nails to hang things of this weight.
+Most of the time they were okay, but I knew I wasn't doing it the right way and so here's where I made some changes and learned a few new things.